EmmanuelMess/EmmanuelMess/README.md

 Most of my expirience is with Android, [here](https://github.com/EmmanuelMess?tab=repositories&q=Android&type=&language=&sort=) are my Android repos.
 I have worked with Flutter and Xamarin on Android.
 Generally prefering Flutter.
 I know how to interface C/C++ with Android.

-I work with [ROS](https://www.ros.org/) and [ROS 2](https://github.com/ros2) both with C++ and Python, coding apps that do realtime processing of mutliple inputs with inference on embedded NVIDIA devices.
+I work with [ROS](https://www.ros.org/) and [ROS 2](https://github.com/ros2) both with C++ and Python, coding apps that do realtime processing of mutliple inputs with inference on embedded NVIDIA devices that with CUDA and TensorRT.

 I know how game math works, and have created [a few small games](https://github.com/EmmanuelMess?tab=repositories&q=Game&type=&language=&sort=), I have worked with Unity, Godot, LibGdx (Java/Kotlin), Ogre (C++).